 Throughout its history Gibraltar has harboured successive waves of immigrants from widely differing cultural backgrounds.
 The establishment of British rule brought about the departure of the Spanish inhabitants and their place was taken by a miscellaneous collection of immigrants - including Genoese, Moroccan Jews and Portuguese - who combined with British settlers to form a heterogeneous but nonetheless harmonious community.
 The Rock now has about 30,000 inhabitants, of which 26,000 are native Gibraltarians, the balance being made up mainly of British expatriates.
 English is the official language but most Gibraltarians speak and write both English and Spanish.

 Constitutionally, Gibraltar is an overseas territory of the United Kingdom with internal self government except in matters of defence, internal security and foreign affairs which are the responsibility of the United Kingdom.
 It has its own Parliament which consists of ten government ministers and seven opposition members.
 Members of parliament are voted democratically under the process of a general election held every four years.
-Gibraltar residents are also eligible to vote in the EU general elections for which they are able to vote for a UK MEP who represents their interest in the EU.

 The legal system is based on English Common and Statute Law with variations introduced by local Statute Law or Acts.
 The administration of justice is undertaken by the Chief Justice.
 There are three courts: a Magistrates' Court, a Supreme Court and a Court of Appeal for Gibraltar.
 The ultimate Court of Appeal is the Privy Council in the United Kingdom.